-This page has been added to the school website in order to provide updates on the potential impact on examination students of the current
+This page has been added to the school website in order to provide updates for parents on relevant information and events.

 Information regarding the

 Dear Parents/Guardians and students taking Oral and Practial state examinations,